-Medical Attention: Altitude Sickness
+Medical Attention for Annapurna Circuit: Altitude Sickness

-Similarly, the chances of getting altitude sickness is very low as you’ll ascend very slowly.
+Similarly, the chances of getting altitude sickness are very low as you’ll ascend very slowly.
 Besides, you’ll have a rest day at Manang located at an altitude of 3,519m also.
 By that time, your body will be already adjusted to a higher altitude too.